National and Institution-Specific University Degrees

 In addition, the UNC has a University Institute of Technology (IUT) and two internal schools:

 Continuing and Work-Study Training

 In addition to initial training, there is a continuing education service.
-The UNC also offers work-linked training through its Apprentice Training Centre (CFA Sup).
+The UNC also offers work-linked training through its Apprentice Training Centre (FCA Sup).